GatoGraphQL/GatoGraphQL/README.md

 wget -O - https://raw.githubusercontent.com/leoloso/pop-api-wp/master/install.sh | bash
 ```

+(Or copy/paste the contents of [install.sh](https://github.com/leoloso/pop-api-wp/blob/master/install.sh) in the terminal, eg: for Windows users)

 4. Wait for a few minutes ☕️😁
 5. Check that WordPress and PoP were successfully installed:
     - WordPress site: {YOUR_SITE_URL_WITH_HTTP}